Brosnank10101/L2DISC-Discord-Music-Bot-for-Hype-Haven/README.md

 ## Requirements
-- [The latest version of python](https://www.python.org/downloads/).
-Python 3.10 is best however Python 3.8 or higher should work fine anything lower you will run into problems:
+- [The latest version of python](https://www.python.org/downloads/)<br />Python 3.10 is best however Python 3.8 or higher should work fine anything lower you will run into problems.

 - [A Discord Account](https://discord.com/register) and a discord bot [application](https://discord.com/developers/docs/game-sdk/applications) is required.